Post-Transition Async Work

 actor.ReactionFailed += (from, to, trigger, args, exception) =>

-Use Invoke(...) when the side effect is part of the transition itself and must complete before the new state becomes visible.
+Use Invoke(...) when the effect must complete before the new state is visible.

-Use ReactAsync(...) when the transition should commit immediately and the asynchronous work is a follow-up concern such as telemetry, notifications, cache refreshes, or best-effort synchronization.
+Use ReactAsync(...) when the state should commit immediately and follow-up work is a separate concern.